- MSc Milestones

 Select your Advisory Committee

-An advisory committee of your supervisor and at least two professors who are familiar with the research field of your project should be chosen within 6 months of entry into IPN
+An advisory committee of your supervisor and at least two professors who are familiar with the research field of your project should be chosen within the first semester.

 Advisory Committee Meeting